 EDITOR’S NOTE: Explain that to set an exact period set min=max=period.
 Change text in table note to “maximum period MUST be greater or equal to the minumum period”.

-EDITOR’S NOTE: Specify that a Client MAY adjust periods according to its sleep or communication schedules.
+EDITOR’S NOTE: Specify that a Client MAY adjust periods within the min/max notification periods specified by the server chedules.

+EDITOR’s NOTE: Make observe parameters as resources, and add tresholds